jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

         * [`_takeFeeFrom`](/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_takefeefrom.md)

-    6. Transfer any leftover amount to the project owner if needed.
+    6. Calculate what the net value of the leftover distribution will be.

         ```solidity
-        // Transfer any remaining balance to the project owner.
-        if (_leftoverDistributionAmount > 0)
-          _transferFrom(
-            address(this),
-            _projectOwner,
+        // Get a reference to how much to distribute to the project owner, which is the leftover amount minus any fees.
+        netLeftoverDistributionAmount = _leftoverDistributionAmount == 0
+          ?
+0
-            _leftoverDistributionAmount - _feeAmount(_leftoverDistributionAmount, _feeDiscount)
+          : _leftoverDistributionAmount - _feeAmount(_leftoverDistributionAmount, _feeDiscount);
-          );
         ```

         _Internal references:_

         * [`_feeAmount`](/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/read/-_feeamount.md)

+    7. Transfer any leftover amount to the project owner if needed.

+        ```solidity
+        // Transfer any remaining balance to the project owner.
+        if (netLeftoverDistributionAmount > 0)
+          _transferFrom(address(this), _projectOwner, netLeftoverDistributionAmount);
+        ```

         _Virtual references:_